-Serve yourself!
+Serve yourself in a micro market!
 That’s a concept everyone gets, and a micro market is an ideal solution for employers interested in helping their staff find convenient, nutritious snacks and meals at work.

 The 3 pm slump is real and having an in-house source for snacks means staff can satisfy their hunger pangs quickly and easily, without having to leave the premises.
 It’s a quick and easy option that saves employees time and energy, and companies benefit from not having to offer a more expensive alternative like a staffed cafeteria.
 Employee accounts can be funded by HR or another workplace program or can be part of a company incentive or reward program.

 Healthier options and more selection

 Instead of a bank of conventional vending machines filled with soda, chips, candy bars and other typical items, a micro market allows for healthier options.
 Research has shown that consumers enjoy being able to physically pick up items and check nutritional labels.
 Another advantage of open shelving is their ability to offer greater product variety than vending machines.
 Package sizes don’t matter when displayed in a state-of-the-art fridge, so micro markets can carry larger meal-sized products than conventional vending set-ups.

 Lower service costs

 Setting up a micro-market is straightforward, and usually requires just three things:

 - adequate space for refrigerator units and shelving

 - and an internet connection if the payment system requires it

 There’s better inventory management due to web-based tracking, ensuring that products are fresh and up-to-date and reflect customer preferences.
 Maintenance is reduced as well, as there are no coin jams or coils hanging up before a sale is completed.
 Their growing popularity proves that micro markets are a cost-effective solution for companies in search of a workplace benefit employees will appreciate.